Tantalum73/Audiograph/README.md

 * [ ] Removing debug print statements
 * [ ] Design a cool icon (because all OS projects need a logo, obviously)

-A 1.0 will not launch until those points are addressed.
+A version 1.0 will not launch until those points are addressed.

 ## Usage
 After stating `import Audiograph` you keep a strong reference to it